SeleniumHQ/selenium/README.md

 * `ie`
 * `safari`
 * `safari-preview`

-Useful command line options:

-* `--pin_browsers` - use browsers and drivers downloaded by Bazel
-* `--headless` - run browsers in headless mode (supported be Chrome, Edge and Firefox)

 In addition to the [Common Options Examples](#common-options-examples), here are some additional Ruby specific ones:
 * `--test_arg "-tfocus"` - test only [focused specs](https://relishapp.com/rspec/rspec-core/v/3-12/docs/filtering/inclusion-filters)